klsingh/Haskell-Project-02/README.md

 This module contains the main function that runs the library management system.
 It imports and uses functions from the other modules to display the main menu and execute user-selected operations.
 The module defines the `InventoryState` data type, which represents the state of the library's inventory.
 The `initialState` function is defined to provide an initial state for the inventory.
 The `runApp` function is defined to execute the main logic of the application.

 ### Member.hs
 This module contains the `Member` data type, which represents a member of the library.
-It also provides functions for creating, updating, deleting, and displaying member information.
+It also provides functions for `creating`, `updating`, `deleting`, and `displaying member information`.
 The module defines the `MemberId` type alias for the unique identifier of a member.

 ### Book.hs
 This module contains the `Book` data type, which represents a book in the library.
 It also provides functions for `creating`, `updating`, `deleting`, and `displaying` book information.
 The module defines the `BookId` type alias for the unique identifier of a book.